dacioromero/dacio.dev/python-iterators-and-generators.md

 #### Generator Expression

 Generator expressions allow us to create iterators as one-liners and are good when we don't need to give it external functions.
-Unfortunately, we can't make `my_range` using an expression, but we can work on iterables like our last `my_range` function.
+Unfortunately, we can't make another `my_range` using an expression, but we can work on iterables like our last `my_range` function.

 ```python
 my_doubled_range_10 = (x * 2 for x in my_range(10))